Willyb15/Algorithms/README.md

-# Algorithms Solved Using JavaScript.
+# Algorithms Solved to Practice JavaScript Skillz.
-### Algorithms discussed in Digital Crafts classroom as well as a few from the interweb.
+### Algorithms discussed in Digital Crafts classroom others found on the interweb.
-###Weekly Digital Crafts "Hacker Track" Code Challenges stored in the "HT" file
+###Weekly Digital Crafts "Hacker Track" Code Challenges stored in the "HT" file.